There are four common, standard options for paper size that will serve your scores well in most cases:

 Working from small to large, letter-sized scores are used most commonly in vocal or choral music.
 Occasionally, a solo piece will work well on letter-sized paper, however 9" x 12" and 10" x 13" paper is often optimal for most solo and chamber music.

 11" x 17" paper is often best suited for large ensemble music - it is rare that a solo or chamber work is more practical in this form.
 Some large ensemble works can fit on 10" x 13" paper, however - usually scores with roughly 20 or fewer instruments.
+Exceptions can be made about large ensemble music, however - for example, large ensembles at primary or secondary education institutions may find it more practical to use letter-formatted materials for their own printing and copying purposes.

 There are some less common options available for paper sizes: 11" x 14" and Legal (8.5" x 14") can be used and are considered standard, but are a little old-fashioned and less common to see among contemporary performance.
 For example, 10" x 13" usually suits the needs of 11" x 14" scores just fine, and legal-sized scores are often more optimal blown up to tabloid size.